Un1xG0d/StarStream/README.md

 python3 web.py
 ```

 The Dashboard page has general information on the status of the ISS, your recordings, and a map of the real-time position of the ISS.
+It also displays a list of future NOAA satellite passes at your location.

 The Recordings page lets you analyze individual captures, play the converted audio files, read transcripts of the communications, and view any processed satellite images.